parthian-sterlet/mcot-kernel/readme.md

 Windows operating system.
 To run MCOT user should compile the corresponding source code file.
 Files mcot_anchor.cpp and mcot.cpp respect to one-partner and many partners options for Position Weight Matrix (PWM) model of a binding site.
-File anchor_pro.cpp respects to to one-partner option, but it runs with arbitrary models of site, including not-PWM ones.
+File anchor_pro.cpp respects to one-partner option, but it runs with arbitrary models of site, including not-PWM ones.

 ## Installation
 (Linux) Run in terminal (Packages “build-essential” and “cmake”